dennislee22/Gradio-LLM-Ray/README.md

 dhw3fwp551sykyca   5/5     Running   0          7m13s   10.42.9.148    ares-ecs-ws-gpu01.ares.olympus.cloudera.com   <none>           <none>
 ```

-8. Thereafter, the model will be loaded into the GPU VRAM.
+7. Subsequently, the model will be loaded into the GPU VRAM.
 Depending on the size of the model, loading might take some time to complete.
+Once loaded, it is ready to serve queries.
 The following log shows model has been loaded successfully and vLLM application has started (vllm.log):
   ```
    Loading safetensors checkpoint shards:  83% Completed | 25/30 [1:23:11<15:58, 191.63s/it]
    Loading safetensors checkpoint shards:  87% Completed | 26/30 [1:26:52<13:21, 200.44s/it]